 Like-for-like revenue fell 1 percent in Europe and North America, which make up 55 percent of revenue excluding food and pharmaceuticals, hurt by a “poor” flu season in the U.S., which hampered sales of the Mucinex cough and cold remedy.
 Analysts had estimated a 0.9 percent drop.

-Procter & Gamble (PG), the world’s largest consumer-products company, cut its full-year profit forecast last week amid slowing sales shipments in some developed markets.
+Procter & Gamble (PG:US), the world’s largest consumer-products company, cut its full-year profit forecast last week amid slowing sales shipments in some developed markets.
 In contrast, Unilever, the maker of Dove soap, said first-quarter underlying sales rose 8.4 percent, boosted by higher prices and better- than-expected sales in Europe and North America.

 Reckitt Benckiser’s sales increased 11 percent in Latin America and Asia, fueled by brands such as Nurofen painkillers, Airwick air fresheners, and Finish dishwashing detergents.
 Revenue rose 9 percent in Russia, the Middle East and Africa, helped by consumers buying more Durex condoms and new products such as Dettol Daily Care.